Immigrant Workers

 • Making other work-related decisions (including promotions or discipline).

 It is not illegal to refuse to hire you or fire you if you are not allowed to work in this country.
-However, it is against city and state law for your employer to pay you less than the minimum wage or refuse to follow overtime rules because of your immigration status.
-An employer also cannot pay you less than other workers or treat you differently because of your immigration status, including because you are undocumented.
+However, it is against city and state law for your employer to pay you less than the minimum wage or violate overtime laws because of your immigration status.

 Workers' Compensation